 Tom Stuart-Smith Ltd is a landscape design practice with an international reputation for making gardens that combine naturalism and modernity.
 The practice was established in 1998.
 Work since has ranged from large gardens and parks open to the public, to smaller private gardens.
 Tom Stuart-Smith Ltd has also designed a number of gardens for the Chelsea Flower Show.
 Eight of these have been awarded gold medals, and three have won ‘Best in Show’.
 Most projects are located in the UK and Europe, with a few undertaken further afield.
-Despite the scale and complexity of our work we remain a medium-sized practice, with fourteen landscape architects and designers at our office in London a well as three overseas consultants working under the direction of Tom Stuart-Smith, who is closely involved with each project.
+Despite the scale and complexity of our work we remain a medium-sized practice, with fifteen landscape architects and designers, and three overseas consultants working under the direction of Tom Stuart-Smith, who is closely involved with each project.

 We seek to create landscapes that offer a rich and multi-layered experience - places with an emotional depth that derives from the ideas behind their design.
 Juxtaposition and contrast is a theme that runs through much of our work: between simplicity and complexity; the modern and the romantic; between subtle intervention and decisive statement.
 Our work has a richness of form and texture which belies the economy of means by which this is achieved.